Skip to main content

 Can your bra cause breast cancer?

-There are a whole host of myths out there when it comes to breast health.
-For years, headlines have cropped up suggesting that wearing bras causes breast cancer.
+There are a whole host of myths out there when it comes to breast health, even suggesting that wearing bras causes breast cancer.

-While bras don't cause breast cancer, that doesn't mean that they can't impact your health, she continues.
+However, she warns that while bras don't cause breast cancer, that doesn't mean that they can't impact your health.

-"Wearing an ill-fitting bra can cause poor posture, back and neck pain, shoulder grooves leading to numbness in the fingers, and a lack of self-confidence."
+"Wearing an ill-fitting bra can cause poor posture, back and neck pain, shoulder grooves leading to numbness in the fingers, and a lack of self-confidence," says Sanchez.

-"If something is pressing on the breast tissue it can obviously cause discomfort.
+She says: "If something is pressing on your breast tissue it can cause discomfort.
 Sometimes that can cause mental health issues as well.
 I see a lot of women who don't like their breasts because they find them uncomfortable - all because they are not wearing a well-fitting bra."

-With wear, bras stretch and don't provide the same support they had when we first bought them.
-Our bodies also change over time so it's a good idea to buy new bras regularly.
+With wear, bras stretch and don't provide the same support they had when you first bought them.
+Your body also changes over time so it's a good idea to buy new bras regularly.

-"A bra will only last for about six months," says Hughes.
+"A bra will last for about six months," says Hughes.

 Is braless better?

-There's a growing trend, particularly among younger women, to turn to non-wired soft-cup bras, fabric 'bralettes' or not wearing a bra.
-Bralettes in particular have taken the lingerie market by storm with the number of styles of bralettes on the market seeing a 123% increase between 2016 and 2018.
+There's a growing trend to turn to non-wired soft-cup bras, fabric 'bralettes' or not wearing a bra.
+In particular there has been an increase in the number of bralettes on the market.

 So is an underwire always necessary?

 Bralettes aren't one size fits all.
-What works for one woman might not work for another, and sometimes that can lead to pain and problems with the breasts, she continues.
+What works for you might not work for some0one else, and sometimes that can lead to pain and problems with your breasts.

 Continue reading below